Indigenous Programs and Services Librarian, X̱wi7x̱wa Library,

 Current Role and Responsibilities

+Kayla is the Program Manager Librarian for the Indigitization program.
 Kayla is the Indigenous Programs and Services Librarian for the X̱wi7x̱wa Library at the University of British Columbia (UBC).
 She works with Indigenous communities both on and off the UBC campus and collaborates with stakeholders about library services.
-Kayla is the incoming Program Manager Librarian for the Indigitization program.